russellcbs/HTML_practices/README.md

 # HTML_practices

-This is an repository for personal practice for CSS & HTML.
+This is an repository for personal practice of CSS & HTML.